 By 2020 Millennials will comprise nearly half the working population, and this bunch of professionals is getting choosy about their employers.

-Millennials’ values are having a drastic impact on the shape of corporate culture.
+Millennials’ values are having a drastic impact on the shape of the corporate culture.

 Businesses looking to employ the best talent are shifting towards more ethical company cultures and values as a direct result.
 Millennials want more emotional engagement at work, a better work-life balance and to lead a life with more purpose.
 Corporate cultures are adapting to emphasize personal growth alongside career growth.